 Farm budgets for cattle and bison production operations can differ in terms of specific expenditures on forage and infrastructure maintenance, such as fencing.
 It should also be noted that, while production is not the stated goal of bison pasturing on APR lands, such operations do take place within the context of the regional market.
-However, the path to market for bison on APR lands differs from that of cattle (e.g., bison would bypass sale yards and contribute to recreational hunting or be transferred as a commodity to other entities).
-For the purposes of this analysis, information used in modelling socioeconomic impacts was obtained from bison enterprise budgets (Foulke et al. 2001) (see Appendix D, Economic Modelling Technical Approach).
+Due to varying business models, the economic effects of conservation-based bison pasturing versus conventional cattle production would move differently through the local economy and result in varying economic outcomes.
+Within Phillips County, for instance, a feedlot supporting hundreds of cattle may charge a daily fee per head of cattle over an approximately 150-day growing period prior to sale.
+By contrast, economic values generated through a non-production-based bison enterprise would accrue to the local economy via hunting permits and passive recreational use by visitors to the preserve.
+In this way, the path to market for bison on APR lands differs from that of cattle (e.g., bison would bypass sale yards and contribute to recreational hunting or be transferred as a commodity to other entities).
+Given the absence of data which might be used to quantify economic contributions from non-production-oriented bison grazing operations, a bison production model was used which provides the best available science for characterizing economic effects.
+Thus, for the purposes of this analysis, information used in modelling socioeconomic impacts was obtained from bison enterprise budgets (Foulke et al. 2001) (see Appendix D. Economic Modelling Technical Approach).